 - regular watering of more established plants in dry weather

 Photo: Powdery Mildew on the leaves of an Ornamental Pear tree

 Leaf diseases on laurels (various)

-There are of course leaf spot diseases which affect laurels but these don’t tend to be much of an issue with establishing plants for our customers.
-However, as an airborne disease, Powdery Mildew (see above) can become an issue after planting… but in advanced infections it can look very similar to another opportunistic disease, bacterial Shothole.
+There are of course leaf spot diseases which affect laurels, but these don’t tend to be much of an issue with establishing plants for our customers.
+However, as an airborne disease, Powdery Mildew (see above) can become an issue after planting.
+In advanced infections it can look very similar to another opportunistic disease, bacterial Shothole.